The Edit Patient Information, Other tab displays miscellaneous patient information.

 SS#: Social Security Number.
 Dashes are automatically added.

-- If the Family Module Preference for Mask patient Social Security Numbers is enabled, the social security number will mask the first 5 digits.
+- If the Mask patient Social Security Numbers preference is enabled, the social security number will mask the first 5 digits.

 - Users with the Patient Social Security Number View permission can click View to see the full number.